Hawadacirka/BlackJack/README.md

 JavaScript

 ## Development
 The cards don't have spades, diamonds or hearts.
 It is only numbers with add/subtract and equal.
+This game automatically counts for you like calculator.

 ## Resources
 Freecodecamp